 - Protect an additional two million acres of lands throughout the watershed—currently identified as high-conservation priorities at the federal, state, or local level—including 225,000 acres of wetlands and 695,000 acres of forest land of highest value for maintaining water quality.
+(From a 2010 baseline.)

 - Add 300 new public access sites, with a strong emphasis on providing opportunities for boating, swimming, and fishing, where feasible.
+(From a 2011 baseline.)

 For the lastest tracking on progress towards these goals visit: